Model H29 - Enigma-II

 Not many H29 machines were ever built and even fewer have survived.

-The only sample that is currently known, is in the Military Museum
+The only example that is currently known, is in the Military Museum

 in Budapest (Hungary).
 Unfortunately, that machine is in pretty